The Texas Politics Project

 News Media

-KXAN looks at economic concerns and 2026 indicators in the latest UT/Texas Politics Project Poll.
+Asher Price looks at Texans' economic concerns as captured in the Decmber 2025 UT/Texas Politics Project Poll

 Sign up for the Texas Politics Newsletter